faradical/faradicoin/README.md

 --->

 ## Further Developments
-* Decentralized Network with Mulitcast addressing
+* Decentralized Network with Multicast addressing (possibly using pub/sub model or gun.js)
 * Real-time verification of transaction amounts (To improve block mining time)
 * Improved verification method for validating transaction amounts.
 * Merkle Trees for disk space preservation via the discarding of spent transactions with breaking block hashes.